Katie Crowhurst: Paratriathlon career

-On the 11th of September 2021 Crowhurst raced the British Super Sprint Championships at Mallory Park with Grace France as her Guide; the pair finished 1st in the Women’s PTVI category.
-On the 30th of October 2021 Crowhurst competed for Great Britain at the World Triathlon Para Cup Alhandra with guide Grace France.
+On 11 September 2021 Crowhurst raced the British Super Sprint Championships at Mallory Park with Grace France as her Guide; the pair finished 1st in the Women's PTVI category.
+On 30 October 2021 Crowhurst competed for Great Britain at the World Triathlon Para Cup Alhandra with guide Grace France.
 The pair took silver in a time of 1:11.01 despite the torrential weather conditions.
-A few days later Crowhurst and France flew out to Abu Dhabi for the World Para Triathlon Championships on the 5th of November 2021.
+A few days later Crowhurst and France flew out to Abu Dhabi for the World Para Triathlon Championships on 5 November 2021.
 At 17 Crowhurst was the youngest female VI athlete by 7 years.
 Crowhurst and France finished 6th in a time of 1:13.38.

-In December 2021 Crowhurst decided to step down from British Para Swimming’s World Class Programmes to concentrate on Paratriathlon leading into the Paris 2024 Paralympic Games.
+In December 2021 Crowhurst decided to step down from British Para Swimming's World Class Programmes to concentrate on Paratriathlon leading into the Paris 2024 Paralympic Games.
 On Tuesday 26 April 2022 it was announced that Katie Crowhurst had been selected to represent England in Paratriathlon at the Birmingham 2022 Commonwealth Games.
-It is the first time PTVI has been included at a Commonwealth Games with Crowhurst and her teammates making history on the 31st of July 2022 at Sutton Park.
+It is the first time PTVI has been included at a Commonwealth Games with Crowhurst and her teammates making history on 31 July 2022 at Sutton Park.

 At the Birmingham 2022 Commonwealth Games Crowhurst and her guide Jessica Fullagar became Commonwealth Champions taking the gold medal in a time of 1:10.32 just over 4 minutes ahead of the Silver medal position.
 Canadian Jessica Tuomela with her guide Emma Skaug started the race first with a 3 minutes 19 seconds head start as the sole B1 athlete.
-Crowhurst’s skill and endurance in the swim put her just a minute behind Tuomela by the time she and Fullagar exited the water.
+Crowhurst's skill and endurance in the swim put her just a minute behind Tuomela by the time she and Fullagar exited the water.
 With a fantastic performance on the bike leg Crowhurst and Fullagar snatched the lead from Tuomela and Skaug at the beginning of lap 3 of 4.
-Crowhurst and Fullagar entered the run section with a 43 second advantage over Tuomela and Skaug.
+Crowhurst and Fullagar entered the run section with a 43-second advantage over Tuomela and Skaug.
 Crowhurst suffered a debilitating stitch towards the end of the first run lap but was able to overcome the pain and press on to an outstanding victory at the finish.